cmu-sei/Console.Ui/README.md

-# Console UI
+# Player.Vm.Console.Ui

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 This project contains a prototype for a VMware VM console app utilzing Angular and WebMKS.

 Settings are currently configured in `src/environments/`.
-Please update the URLs in those files to set the approprate host:port for the s3.vm.api and s3.vm.console APIs.
+Please update the URLs in those files to set the approprate host:port for the player.vm.api.

 ## Development server